 Culture shock is very much a real thing.
-The first year is always the hardest and there is a saying amongst expats that it takes three years to fully feel like home in a country.
+The first year of living abroad is always the hardest.
+There’s a saying among expats that it takes three years to fully feel at home in a country.
 Whether or not you plan on staying teaching English abroad as a TEFL teacher for a full three years is down to you and your aspirations, but you’ll likely stay at least a year.

-Here are some tips for you to overcome those first-year struggles while living abroad.
+Here are 8 top tips for you to overcome those first-year struggles while living abroad.

 It’s good to go places where either new expats or long-term resident expats frequent.
 You will automatically feel a sense of comfort knowing that there are people around who on some level either know how you’re feeling or have felt that way before.
-They’ll be able to relate to you and will have similar Western tastes and point of views to be able to offer you advice on how to make the most of your new home.
+They’ll be able to relate to you and will have similar Western tastes and point of views.
+They’ll also be able to offer you advice on how to make the most of your new home when living abroad.

-These are the people who you will be seeing the most of.
-Them and your students, so it’s a good idea to get to know them outside of working hours.
+These are the people who you will be seeing the most, along with your students.
+So it’s a good idea to get to know your colleagues outside of working hours.
 Your local colleagues will want to help you settle into their country and will show you all of their local secrets that the common tourists would never know.
 They’ll give you the lowdown of the area and by bestowing this knowledge on you, you will feel more in the loop and settled.

-There’s little reason to give up anything that you used to do as a regular hobby back home.
-If you used to attend yoga classes, go to the gym, swim, or any other type of activity, you should still be able to continue it wherever you are.
-If those type of activities aren’t your thing, maybe you could use this opportunity to take up a new hobby.
-Make sure that you do something, anything, rather than sitting in your room mindlessly waiting for the days to roll into the next.
+There’s little reason to give up anything that you used to do as a regular hobby back home when you’re living abroad.
+If you used to attend yoga classes, go to the gym, swim or any other type of activity, you should still be able to continue it wherever you are.
+If those types of activities aren’t your thing, maybe you could use this opportunity to take up a new hobby.
+Make sure that you do something, anything, rather than sitting in your room mindlessly waiting for days to roll into the next.

 You deserve to be pampered.
 You deserve to smile and to feel good about yourself.
 Living abroad and teaching English can be a tough gig.
-It’s important to make sure you give yourself the mental care you need during those hard days.
-This can be something as relaxing as getting yourself a massage, which is a popular and cheap thing to do in a lot of South East Asia countries.
+It’s important to make sure you give yourself the self-care you need during those hard days.
+This can be something as relaxing as getting yourself a massage, which is popular and cheap in a lot of South East Asia countries.
 Or it could be to catch a movie at the cinema, or something simple like having an ice cream.
 Whatever it is that lifts your spirits, do it little and often.

 Do what makes you happy.
 Many expats expend a lot of energy into keeping those back home in the loop of your new life.
 You end up stretching yourself thin and feeling pressured to do this and that.
 Take a moment to realise you’re doing what many dream of doing and enjoy this time in your life.